 The Kikuyu tribe is the largest ethnic group in Kenya, making up about 22% of the country’s total population.
 Kikuyu culture is one of Kenya’s most documented cultures, with lots of facts illustrated in books and movies.

-It should be noted that Kikuyu traditional wedding customs, could be slightly different for some families.
+It should be noted that Kikuyu traditional wedding customs, could be slightly different for some family to family.

 After this visit, the bride’s parents notify their trusted friends that a gentleman would like to marry their daughter.
-From these trusted friends a small group of men and women will be formed to negotiate on the details of the dowry with a similar group from the man’s family.
+From these trusted friends a small group of men and women will be formed.
+They will negotiate on the details of the dowry with a similar group from the man’s family.

 2. Second Visit (family Introduction)

 After the bride’s parents have met the man asking for their daughter’s hand.
 The second visit allows them to meet the people who raised him.

 Yes, the groom’s parents and close friends will be expected to also go to the bride’s home so that her parents can meet and set a date for the Ruracio (Dowry or bride-price payment ceremony).

 Here, the bride’s parents or senior ones will also inform the groom’s older people of their dowry requirements.